k2view-academy/K2View-Academy/articles/38_bi_integration/01_Installation.md

 **Installation Recommendations**

-- Have 3 separate Fabrice BI (that is, ExagoBI) installations - one each for Dev, QA and Production environments.
+- Have 3 separate BI (that is, ExagoBI) installations - one each for Dev, QA and Production environments.

   - Linux installation is required for UAT / Production environments.
   - Installation on Windows (as a docker) can be done for development or demo purposes.